christopheradams/elixir_style_guide/README.md

     |> String.strip
   ```

-While this is the preferred method, take into account that copy pasting
+  While this is the preferred method, take into account that copy-pasting
-multiline pipelines into IEX might result in a syntax error as IEX will evaluate
+  multiline pipelines into IEx might result in a syntax error, as IEx will
-the first line without realizing that the next line has a pipeline.
+  evaluate the first line without realizing that the next line has a pipeline.

 * Use _bare_ variables in the first part of a function chain.